How to Remove Paint From Vinyl Floors? (Dried or Wet Paint)

 How To Know What Type Of Paint You Have On Your Vinyl Floor?

+You must know the vinyl floor paint type to know which products and methods to use to remove them.
 Use a solvent-based paint remover to remove oil-based paint, and use soapy water (or rubbing alcohol) to remove water-based paint.

-Removing Water-based Paint From Vinyl Floors
+How To Remove Water-based Paint From Vinyl Floors?

 Wash The Paint Off